gauravsbisht/RASAChatBot/code/data/nlu.md

 ## intent:request_restaurant
 - im looking for a restaurant
 - I’m hungry.
 Looking out for some good restaurants
+- I'm hungry
+- I'm looking for good food
+- I'm looking for some good restaurants
+- I'm looking for some good food
+- I'm looking for some restaurants
+- I'm looking for food
+- I'm looking out for some good food
+- I'm looking out for some good restaurants
+- I'm looking out for some food
+- Can you help me with some good suggestions?
+- Can you help me with food?
+- I'm really hungry. need food
+- need food
+- need suggestions on good food
+- need some good restaurant names
+- can you suggest some restaurant names
 - can i get [swedish](cuisine) food in any area
 - a restaurant that serves [caribbean](cuisine) food
 - id like a restaurant